gorodulin/env_control/README.md

 ## Best practices

+1. Keep the contract as permissive as you can.
+Avoid putting sensitive string literals.
+2. List variables that are set but not related, marking them as `:irrelevant`.
+This will remove questions about their applicability.
-1. Maintain the ENV contract up to date so that other developers can use it as a source of truth about the ENV variables requirements.
+3. Maintain the ENV contract up to date so that other developers can use it as a source of truth about the ENV variables requirements.
 Feel free to add comments to the contract.
-2. Keep the contract keys alphabetically sorted or group the keys by sub-systems of your application.
+4. Keep the contract keys alphabetically sorted or group the keys by sub-systems of your application.
-3. Keep the contract as permissive as you can.
-Avoid putting sensitive string literals.
-4. Some validators like `:deprecated` are effectively equivalent to `nil`.
+5. Some validators like `:deprecated` are effectively equivalent to `nil`.
 Give them preference when you need to accompany a requirement to have a variable unset with an appropriate reason.
-5. Add `:deprecated` to existing validators before proceeding to remove code that uses the variable., e.g.:
+6. Add `:deprecated` to existing validators before proceeding to remove code that uses the variable., e.g.:
     ```ruby
     MY_VAR: [:deprecated, :string]
     ```

-6. Consider defining "virtual" environments via `environment_name=` without introducing them to the application.
+7. Consider defining "virtual" environments via `environment_name=` without introducing them to the application.
 This may be useful if you, say, need to run your review app in "production" environment but with a more restricted ENV contract:

     ```ruby
     EnvControl.configure do |config|